David Morrill

-David Morrill is a New Hampshire politician.
+David Morrill is an American politician who served as a member of the New Hampshire House of Representatives from 2018 to 2020.

 Education

 Morrill earned a B.S. from Keene State College in graphic design and earned an M.B.A. from Antioch University New England.

 Career

 On November 6, 2018, Morrill was elected to the New Hampshire House of Representatives where he represents the Cheshire 4 district.
 Morrill assumed office on December 5, 2018.
 Morrill is a Democrat.

 Personal life

 Morrill resides in Keene, New Hampshire.